DEVOTIONALS

 “Heavenly Father, forgive me for allowing the evil one to

-cause me to think that even though I’ve asked for Your
+cause me to have thoughts that even though I’ve asked for

-forgiveness, I have not been forgiven.
-Help me to not only
+Your forgiveness, I have not been forgiven.
+Help me to not

-remember that You have promised to forgive me when I
+only remember that You have promised to forgive me when

 that as long as I am consumed with guilt, I will not be able